 Matana works with ADAP as a Livelihoods and Natural Resources Officer for the Community-Based Management of the Rungwa Corridor Forests project in Tanzania.

-Thanks to all the former committee members, employees, interns, and volunteers who work or have worked for ADAP: Florian Reinhard, David Hartlieb, Nicola Cantoreggi, Joanne Félix, Gabriel Valdez, Tania Garnier, Mariela Gois Carrel, Céline Bartolomucci, Manon Mariller, Hélène Weber, Alejandro Jorand, Claire Julliand, Fabrice Frigerio, Anne Ceppi, Issa Mpinga, Shabani Halfani, Pauline Plagnat, Paulo de Cantos, Alexandre Tasev, Lina Conus, Pierre-Armand Roulet, Alexis Kabore, and all those who have been forgotten here.
+Thanks to all the former committee members, employees, interns, and volunteers have worked for ADAP: Florian Reinhard, David Hartlieb, Nicola Cantoreggi, Joanne Félix, Gabriel Valdez, Tania Garnier, Mariela Gois Carrel, Céline Bartolomucci, Manon Mariller, Hélène Weber, Alejandro Jorand, Claire Julliand, Fabrice Frigerio, Anne Ceppi, Issa Mpinga, Shabani Halfani, Pauline Plagnat, Paulo de Cantos, Alexandre Tasev, Lina Conus, Pierre-Armand Roulet, Alexis Kabore, and all those who have been forgotten here.